TID-Lab/aggie/README.md

   - Set the webhook URL to send logs to a specific Slack channel
 - **DO NOT** set `level` to *debug*.
 Recommended value is *error*.

-Only the `file` transport is enabled by default.
-Transports can be disabled by adding the `"disabled": true` field to their section in the `config/secrets.json` file.
+Only the `console` and `file` transports are enabled by default.
+Transports can be disabled using the `"disabled"` field included in each section in the `config/secrets.json` file.

 ## Using the Application